Skip to main content

 Why check DNSSEC?

-• Security: Ensure the chain of trust is intact and visitors actually reach your servers
+• Security: Only an intact chain of trust guarantees visitors reach your servers, not an attacker's copy

-• Compliance: More and more organizations require DNSSEC for sensitive domains
+• Compliance: Financial institutions, government agencies, and healthcare organizations increasingly require DNSSEC for all domains

 How to use the DNSSEC Checker in 3 steps